On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

 \subsection{Definition and first properties of the valuative partial order}

 $\: $

 Given a prime divisor $E$, we denote by $\nu_E$ the divisorial valuation associated with it.
 Let $\pi_S : S\to \CC^2$ be a model in which $E$ appears.
-Given $h\in \calO$, the value $\nu_E(h)$ is the multiplicity along $E$ of the total transform $\pi_S^*(h)$ in $S$.
+Given $h\in \calO$, the value $\nu_E(h)$ is the vanishing order along $E$ of the total transform $\pi_S^*(h)$ of $h$ on $S$.
 If the divisor $E$ is not prime, then it may be written as a sum $\sum_i a_i E_i$ for some prime $E_i$'s and non-negative integers $a_i$'s.
 We define then:

-Note that, whenever $E$ has at least two components, $\nu_E$ is not any more a valuation.
+Note that, whenever $E$ has at least two components, $\nu_E$ is no longer a valuation.

 The value $\nu_E(h)$ can be also computed as the intersection multiplicity of $V(h)$ with a curve $V(h_E)$ associated with $E$ in $S$ (see \ref{def:assoc}), whenever $h_E$ is chosen such that the strict transforms of $V(h_E)$ and $V(h)$ in the minimal model of $E$ do not meet.
 An immediate consequence of this fact is: